-Syndicates should ensure consistency between modelled output and historical data.
-For example, syndicates should ensure consistency between use of an ultimate or one-year basis and the inclusion or otherwise of Catastrophes.
+Agents should ensure consistency between modelled output and historical data.
+For example, agents should ensure consistency between use of an ultimate or one-year basis and the inclusion or otherwise of Catastrophes.

-Where there are areas of testing against experience that fail or pass with limitations, Lloyd's expects the syndicate to provide detailed justification for that result, backed up by evidence.
-Syndicates should not presume the reason for a fail or pass with limitations without thorough investigation.
+Where there are areas of testing against experience that fail or pass with limitations, Lloyd's expects the syndicate to provide detailed justification for that result, supported by appropriate evidence and actions taken to remediate the test result or model.
+Syndicates should not presume the reason for a fail or pass with limitations without having conducted a thorough investigation.